 For some perspective on its size, see if you can spot the two men fishing in the lake at the bottom of the falls.

-The rail is currently being extended past the university district into the heart of St. Paul.
+The rail has been extended past the university district into the heart of St. Paul.
 I don’t of many cities around the country that are actually growing their transit systems, so kudos to the Twin Cities.

 I’m sure they face discrimination at times, but for the most part, the non-Muslim locals seem unfazed and treat them like everybody else.
 The irrational fear of Muslims that pervades certain parts of the country is absent here, and it’s nice to see.